-All member states, including the UK, will have to put in place a programme of measures by 2016 to ensure that 'properties and quantities of marine litter do not cause harm to the coastal and marine environment' by 2020.
-This will require a better understanding of
+All member states, including the UK, will have to put in place a programme of measures by 2016 to ensure that 'properties and quantities of marine litter do not cause harm to the coastal and marine environment'

-Assessment Marine Litter Some concerns
+Assessment Marine Litter Some concerns Trend: Stable

 Confidence: Low- It is difficult to determine the true marine litter trend, as data is anecdotal, beach litter quantities are affected by weather and some Redd Up locations vary year to year, causing high year to year variability.
-Nationally data from the MCS annual beach clean-up suggests that levels of marine litter decreased from 2015 to 2016.
+Nationally, data from the MCS annual beach clean-up suggests that levels of marine litter decreased from 2015 to 2016.